About

 What the Team is Known For

 The barristers at St John's Chambers offer significant expertise in a variety of company law matters, including unfair prejudice petitions and shareholder disputes.
-The barristers also have considerable experience in breach of warranty claims, breaches of fiduciary duty cases and trade secrets disputes.
-The members advise a range of domestic and international clients.
-A recent work highlight for the set was Capital Green Recycling v Bird, a claim for damages for misrepresentation and breach of warranty.
+The set also has considerable experience in breach of warranty claims, breaches of fiduciary duty cases and trade secrets disputes.
+Its members advise a range of domestic and international clients.
+A recent work highlight was Re HLHP Oriental Food Ltd [2024] EWHC 497 (Ch), an unfair prejudice petition concerning a series of companies set up to operate Chinese restaurants in the UK.
+A source regards St John's Chambers as "a great set with approachable, dependable and knowledgeable lawyers".

 Strengths